maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 We can go further and say that the problem of learning with Gaussian processes is exactly the problem of learning the hyper-parameters of the kernel function - this will be discussed in greater detail later.

-There are many kernels that can describe different classes of functions, however in this post we will restrict ourselves to the most common, the [radial basis function (or Gaussian) kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel):
+There are many kernels that can describe different classes of functions, including to encode properties such as periodicity.
+In this post we will restrict ourselves to the most common kernel, the [radial basis function (or Gaussian) kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel):

 $$
 \kappa(\mathbf{x_i}, \mathbf{x_j}) = \sigma^{2} \exp (-\frac{ \| \mathbf{x_i} - \mathbf{x_j} \|^{2}}{2 l^{2}})